winger/icfpc2018/README.md

 `SolverCubeDemolition`

  * This only works on problems less than `30x30x30` dimensions of bounding box.
  * It forks bots and puts into corners of the cube.
  * Then does one `GVoid` to wipe it
  * Doesn't even flip the harmonics

+`Solver2D_Demolition_Tuned` and `SolverCubeDemolition_Tuned`

+ * Obviously, finely tuned versions to improve energy usage
+ * Fissions and fusions are manually aligned to axis to save energy
+ * Bounding box is (0, 0, 0)-based when possible to save time on movement
+ * Empty slices are ignored

 ## Reassembly